The Startup CFO Blueprint

 Start by finding high-priority areas that directly contribute to key objectives.
 Put funds into departments based on their strategic value, especially R&D, marketing, and sales.
 Keep the allocation flexible to respond to market changes and new opportunities.

 The fractional CFO monitors and adjusts these financial strategies regularly.
-This approach will give the startup strong financial health while pursuing growth.
+This approach will give the startup accounting strong financial health while pursuing growth.
 Smart planning and strategic resource management build a solid foundation for green practices and investor confidence.

 Building Investor-Ready Financial Reports